Gyalecta kibiensis

 Gyalecta kibiensis is a species of saxicolous (rock-dwelling), crustose lichen in the family Gyalectaceae.
 Found in Japan, it was formally described as a new species in 2005 by Hiroshi Harada and Isao Yoshimura.
 The type specimen was collected from limestone in Iwatutsudani (Takahashi, Okayama).
 The thallus of the lichen is smooth and has a light greyish-green colour.
-A year later it was later recorded growing on a limestone outcrop on the banks of the Takano River, in Ehime Prefecture.
+A year later it was recorded growing on a limestone outcrop on the banks of the Takano River, in Ehime Prefecture.